7 Natural Sleep Remedies for Insomnia

 There are many ways to supplement magnesium.
 It can be taken in pill form, as a powder mixed with water, gummies, and/or in formulas that are absorbed through your skin (transdermal).

-In pills/capsules, magnesium can be found compounded with at least a dozen different biochemicals.
+In pills or capsules, magnesium can be found compounded with at least a dozen different biochemicals.
 Exactly which compound works for you may depend on your body.

 Personally, I've tried many versions and all of them make me somewhat nauseous feeling so I've given up on the pill form.

-My current favorite way to get magnesium is with Naturally Calm Magnesium Gummies.
+My current favorite magnesium supplement is Naturally Calm Magnesium Gummies.
 They are magnesium citrate and although magnesium citrate can be overly laxative if taken as a powder drink, I don't find that is a problem with the gummies (probably since a lot of it gets absorbed into the blood stream through your mouth.)

 I wouldn't normally think gummies are good supplements, but I love CALM Gummies for effectiveness and ease of use.
 It is readily available in stores and online.
 I use it daily in the evening and find that it works great for sleep and well-being.